Vyral/chris-mullinix/_posts/2019-09-30-the-best-pricing-strategy-you-can-apply-to-your-home-sale.md

 title: The Best Pricing Strategy You Can Apply to Your Home Sale
 date: 2019-09-30 00:00:00
 tags:
+  - Home Seller Tips
 excerpt: >-
   If you’re listing your home soon, the best pricing strategy you can apply is to price the home correctly.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Chris+Mullinix/Videos/2019/September/The+Best+Pricing+Strategy+You+Can+Apply+to+Your+Home+Sale.mp4
-pullquote: >-
-  It doesn’t matter how much marketing your Realtor does or how nice your home looks—if it isn’t priced correctly, it won’t sell.
+pullquote: "If your home\_isn’t priced correctly, it won’t sell."
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false